 The miracle teaches you that you have chosen guiltlessness, freedom and joy.
 It is not a cause, but an effect.
 It is the natural result of choosing right, attesting to your happiness that comes from choosing to be free of guilt (T-14.III.5:1-3).

 “Choosing right” in this instance relates only to what is going on inside of us – at the level of thought, and the levels that are beyond thought.
 “Levels” is a misleading term, because it suggests both a physical space (in “here” and out “there) and a linear progression from conflict to peace.
-But if we give attention to thought, we will see that there is a great deal beyond the egoic chatter that seems to define and contain us.
+But if we give attention to thought, we will see that there is a great deal beyond the egoic chatter that seems to define and contain and restrict us.
 And that “beyondness” – somewhat like descriptions of the material universe – is forever expanding.
 Its limits are literally incomprehensible.
-You cannot reach the end of within.
+We cannot reach the end of what is within.

 “Thought” in this case does not mean ideas or what can be rendered in language: that is the surface, that is the shallows.
 We can’t think our way to what A Course in Miracles calls the thoughts we think with God (W-pI.51.4:4).
-As Tara Singh pointed out in Nothing Real Can Be Threatened, God’s love is a “state superior to thought.”
+As Tara Singh pointed out in Nothing Real Can Be Threatened, God’s love is “a state superior to thought.”

 Nor is this a new idea limited to ACIM.
 Consider, for example, William Samuels.